andreasbm/web-config/src/lib/rollup-plugins/copy/README.md

 # rollup-plugin-copy

-A rollup plugin that copies resources from one location to another.
+A Rollup plugin that copies resources from one location to another.

 ## Usage